jt-rose/sudokio_cli/README.md

 # Sudokio Solver Algorithms
+Solve Sudoku puzzles using human strategies, while providing a full analysis and detailed walkthrough for users.

-Sudokio is a website-in-progress that analyzes sudoku puzzles using human strategies (not recursive backtracking, the traditional CS method for solving sudoku) and provides hints and teaches the user how to complete various puzzles.
+Sudokio is a website-in-progress that analyzes Sudoku puzzles using human strategies and provides hints and teaches the user how to complete various puzzles.
 The Solver Algorithms take a given puzzle and attempt to make progress step by step using a sequence of increasingly complex strategies.
 The goal is to record what strategies were used where, rank puzzle difficulty, and provide teaching tools to users.

 The Solver Algorithms were developed with a functional programming style and are now complete and fully tested using Jest/Chai.
 The code structure is modeled after modular React patterns.